jonogould/node_utils/README.md

 How do you use ``` utils ```, I hear you asking?
 Well add this to the top of your node script file and get going!

 	var utils = require('utils');

-## Functions

-- simplewalk (Simply and synchronously lists all files (filename and full path) from within every folder of the specified dir.)
-- search (Does a GREP for a term within the specified file.)
-- timing (Gives you a human-readable printout of the difference between two times)

 ## Examples